Documentation — version 6

 Chunk 1: Global population trend since 10,000 BC

 Thousands of years ago, nobody was counting the number of people on the planet.
-So the estimates are uncertain, but quite similar in the long perspective.
+So the all estimates are uncertain, but the numbers from different sources are quite similar.
 In this excel file you can see the different numbers alternative sources we have used, which resulted in this curve:

 Sources by period